eD0o/next-js/README.md

 λ - (Dynamic): server-rendered on demand using Node.js.

-- Dynamic routes
+- Dynamic routes.
-- Running dynamic apis (like useSearchParams)
+- Running dynamic apis (like useSearchParams).
-- mWhen fetch has no cache
+- When fetch has no cache.

 > If necessary, to force a page to be dynamic, use `export const dynamic = 'force-dynamic'`.